www.stalkvictims.info

 POCKET PISTOL: Walther PPK [ .32 ACP ] PDF info sheet PDF manual

-The .32 ACP chambered PPK (a flush fitting 7 round magazine is standard but magazines with an extended baseplate are available for people with larger hands) has proven to be very reliable.
+The .32 ACP chambered PPK (a flush fitting 7 round magazine is standard but magazines with an extended baseplate are available for people with larger hands) has proven to be reliable.
 This DA pistol has much lighter recoil than 9x19mm chambered pistols.
 It is also available in .380 ACP.
 We recommend the Federal Personal Defense Hydra-Shok 32 Auto 65 Grain load.

 Beretta 3032 Tomcat